arnaud-git/furry-octo-waddle/README.md

 *******************************
 *****    Bugs Noticed     *****
 *******************************
-- In Learn when you suppress the word in the first fragment, the app crashes
+- [FIXED] In Learn when you suppress the word in the first fragment, the app crashes.
-- The fragments are not updated after a modification, we need to come back to the home menu.
+- [FIXED] The fragments are not updated after a modification, we need to come back to the home menu.
+- The last fragment does not validate the answer in the activity 'Test'.